 Christmas markets in Scandinavia are a great attraction for travelers and offer lots of seasonal shopping for local crafts and typical Scandinavian gifts, as well as hot local food and drink.
 They're always worth a nice, romantic evening stroll.
+Christmas markets generally take place from late November until around December 23.
 So where are the biggest and best Christmas markets in Scandinavia?

 01 of 09